muldjord/skyscraper/README.md

 * Added auto-migration from old config.ini format to v3.0.0 format
 * Added auto-migration from "dbs" folder to "cache" folder
 * Optimized "--cache validate" A LOT
+* Now converts ES game list entries to <folder> entries if a .cue or .m3u file is found in a subfolder.
+This causes the information and artwork to be shown when selecting the folder in ES rather than the .cue or .m3u file inside the subfolder.
+This is very useful for psx scraping

 #### Version 2.9.5 (22nd December 2018)
 * MAJOR: Added option "--purgedb vacuum" which vacuums all resources not related to your current romset.
 Remember to make backups of your cache before using this